 Student-directed hours (48 hours): In addition, you are expected to spend at least an additional 4 hours per week of independent study

 Overview of Learning Resources

-In addition to prescribed and recommended textbooks, material given during lectures and practical classes, students are expected to use the material presented on Blackboard and to read the references provided by lecturers.
+In addition to prescribed and recommended textbooks, material given during lectures and practical classes, students are expected to use the material presented on Canvas and to read the references provided by lecturers.

 Overview of Assessment